rust-lang/rust/text/1216-bang-type.md

     `Result<T, E>` to satisfy a trait but we know that the method will always succeed.

-    For example, here's a saner implementation of `FromStr` for `String` than currently exists in `libstd`.
+    For example, here's a saner implementation of `FromStr` for `String` that currently exists in `libstd`.

     ```rust